About Raquel Micit and Ryan Miner The Senior Soup

 • Is the doctor’s office helpful and pleasant?

-• Is the doctor available after hours in case you have an emergency or a pressing medical question?
+• Is the doctor available after hours in case of an emergency or a pressing medical question?

 • What kind of doctor do you need?